szorbakir/SMPJ_Plotters/README.md

 # SMPJ_Plotters
-Various source codes to plot histograms from SMP-J official NTuples.
+Various source codes to plot histograms from SMP-Jet official NTuples.

 General notes;
     Please use the last version of ROOT.